YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 ### The third day

-On the third day things finally started to click.
+On the third day, things finally started to click.
 I was much more capable of working.
 I didn't feel lost as I did in the first 2 days, but I still had to exert a lot of mental energy in order to type.
 On one hand I was half-optimistic but on the other hand, I was also half-worried about this adventure.
 I kept praying I'll be able to ride out these days.

-One of the shocking things I came to understand when transitioning to Colemak were that our subconscious stores many-many different neurons pathways besides "_where letter **X** is located ?_" on the layout.
+One of the shocking things I came to understand when transitioning to Colemak was that our subconscious stores many-many different neurons pathways besides "_where letter **X** is located ?_" on the layout.
 <br/><br/>
 It means that I can blindly type each alphabetical letter, but when trying to type a pair of letters one